top of page

 • What should I do if someone I care about is in crisis?

-If you or someone close to you is in crisis, call 911 or go to your nearest emergency room.
-Please refer to our resources above for further information.
+If you or someone close to you is in crisis, call 911 or go to your nearest emergency room immediately.
+For additional support, you can refer to the resources listed on our website.

 • How do you and your team approach therapy, and what can I expect from the process?